sagesteppe/Barneby_Lives_dev/README.md

 - Consults taxonomic authors abbreviations to ensure correct spelling

 **Directions**
-- directions to a parking spot can be acquired from Google Maps; however this implies the location is drivable in the first place.
+- directions to a parking spot can be acquired from Google Maps; however this implies the location can be driven to in the first place.
 This will require interactive alterations from the user.

 **Other features include**
 - Date parsing, e.g. convert date into congruent museum formats (month in roman numerals)